maxwell-dev/maxwell-service-js/README.md

-# maxwell-server-js
+# maxwell-service-js

-The server role of Maxwell system, written in TypeScript.
+The service role of Maxwell system, written in TypeScript.